simkatti/RSA-encryption/documents/test doc.md

 #### Encryption and decryption
 Encryption and decryption are tested with two inputs:
 - `Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in` - a 256-character string (maximum allowed message length)
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris` - a 190-character string (maximum allowed message length)
 - `!?=)&%€äöå023546` - a 16-character string (to test shorter messages)
-Messages outside the 1-256 character range are not tested because the GUI prevents users from entering empty or too long messages.
+Messages outside the 1-90 character range are not tested because the GUI prevents users from entering empty or too long messages.

 The encryption process consists of converting the message into an integer and applying modular exponentation: `message**e % n`.
 The test converts the input string into a integer and check if the encryption method returns the same integer.
 Modular exponentation is tested using a mock which returns pre-generated public and private keys.
 The tests pass if the method returns same value for encrypted message ans the expected value computed by the test.

 Decryption is similar to encryption but in reverse: first the modular exponentation is performed and then the result is turned back to a string.
 The test takes an encrypted message, public and private key from encryptor module and performs decryption.
 The tests asserts that the output of the decryption module matches the original test input string.

+#### Padding
+The padding module impliments the Optimal Asymmteric Encryption Padding using the SHA-256 hash function.
+It is tested with:
+- End-to-end padding and un padding test.
+  This is tested with two inputs: `Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris` and `!?=)&%€äöå023546`.
+The tests pass if the result of padding followed by unpadding matches the original message in bytes)
+- Message length test.
+  Testing that the message length doesn't exceed the maximum length allowed by 2048-bit n modulus.
+The allowed length for the message is `k - 2 * 32 - 2` where `k` is the length of modulun n in bytes.
+The test ensures that the actual message length in bytes is less than or equal to this maximum.
+- Invalid mask generation length.
+  Testing that the mask generation function raises Value Error when the given length is too long.
+Mask generation function gets seed and desired length as parameters and checks if the length is too long before proceeding.
+The test assures that if the length exceed the maximum the function raises an Value Error.
+The test input is `l = 137438953475` which I calculated to exceed the limit of maximum length `(32 << 32)`.
+- XOR returns correct values
+   The XOR method is tested with known inputs to make sure it returns correct values.
+The method is tested with inputs: ` a= b'\x01\x00', b= b'\x00\x10'` and their expected value `272` is turned into bytes as the method returns the result in bytes.
+The test passes if the expected value matches the returned result.
+- Padding sting has the correct length
+  The padding string should have the length `k - mLen - 2 * hLen`.
+The test makes sure that the method return a padding string of the correct length based on a known input message, modulus `n` and `hLen=32`
+- Incorrect padding
+  If the encoded padded message is not padded correctly the method should return None.
+This is tested with giving the function a test input where the first byte is not 0x00 as it should be in correclty padded encoded message.
+The test passes if the method returns None

+The padding module is also tested indirectly though encryption and decryption tests since both modules are depended on the padding module.

 ## Integration testing
 The integration is tested with same outputs as the encryption and decryption: